jozefg/drafts/conats-for-cheap.md

 _.x.so_apply(F;x))` for all `n ∈ nat`.
 That `natrec` construct is really saying `Fⁿ(⊤)`, it's just a little obscured.
 Especially since we have to use `so_apply`, a sort of "meta-application" which lets us apply a term binding a variable to another term.
-I read it as something like `so_apply(x.F; A) = [A/x]F`.
-This should look familiar, it's just how we defined that fixed point of a `Φ`!
+This should look familiar, it's just how we defined fixed point of a `Φ`!

 For a fun demo, let's define an `F` so that `cofix(F)` will give us the conatural numbers.
 I know that the natural numbers come from the